IDE integration

 Not all scan settings might be available in the IDE.

-environment variables for them.
+If your API uses authentication, by default the scan in the IDE expects all security requirements to be required in any scan you perform and the scan fails unless you specify all SCAN42C_SECURITY_ environment variables for them.
 However, if you only want to scan a single operation and do not want to specify other security requirements than what the operation in question uses, you can mark the other security requirements as not required, and switch them back to required when you are done.

-IntelliJ integration
+JetBrains integration

-The OpenAPI (Swagger) Editor for IntelliJ IDEA makes creating and navigating OpenAPI definitions quicker and easier, and integrates Security Audit with IntelliJ.
+The for JetBrains IDEs makes creating and navigating OpenAPI definitions quicker and easier, and integrates Security Audit and API Scan with your IDE.

-Audit report in IntelliJ
+Audit report in JetBrains IDEs

 The scoring, issue IDs, and the descriptions and remediations for all found issues are shown on the right.

-You can click on the icons to open the Problems view that shows the titles of critical, high, and medium issues:
+You can click on the icons to open the problems view that shows the titles of critical, high, and medium issues:

 - : critical or high